 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered were taken and it was consolidated into Camp 1 on October 30, 1942.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks and divided into groups of ten men.
 This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 On July 2, 1946, the family held a memorial service for Edmund at St. Patrick Catholic Church in Janesville.
 Many of the surviving members of A Company were in attendance.

-It is known that in 1946, his remains were disinterred from the Cabanatuan Camp Cemetery and given the designation as C-1424.
+It is known that in 1946, his remains were disinterred from the Cabanatuan Camp Cemetery and given the designation C-1424.
 He was reburied in the United States Armed Forces Cemetery #2 at Manila, with eight other POWs, in Grave 101, Row N, Plot 7 on February 21, 1946.
 All the remains were given “X” numbers.
 Edmund’s remains were given the new designation of X-2997.

-On November 12, 1947, the remains of the POWs were disinterred an attempt to was made to identify them.
+On November 12, 1947, the remains of the POWs were disinterred an attempt was made to identify them.
 Edmund’s remains were now designated as X- 2672.
 It appears that at one point the recovery team believed they had identified the remains of X-2672 as Edmund’s.
 For some reason, those higher up, with more authority, denied the identification.
 Edmund’s remains and those of five other POWs who had not been identified were buried in Plot 3, Row 18, Grave 2283, at the new American Military Cemetery at Manila on February 5, 1952, which would have been his 37th birthday.